 What should your next steps be?

 If you feel as though you have been cheated out of the payment you deserve, you should create a case based on evidence.
 Contact an employment lawyer with help in building your case and guidance on your next steps.
-The employment attorneys at McDonald & Kloth, LLC can help you with your wage theft issues.
+The employment & labor lawyers at McDonald & Kloth, LLC can help you with your wage theft issues.
 Get what you are rightfully entitled to.